Central Bank of Syria

 The CBS issues Syria's currency, the Syrian pound (LS), and sets the intervention price in the foreign currency market for the Syrian pound on a daily basis.
 The CBS exercises control over all banks operating in Syria.
+Its SWIFT code is CBSYSYDA.

 History

 At independence, French- and British-owned banks dominated banking activity in Syria.
 The largest bank, the French-owned Banque de Syrie et du Liban (Bank of Syria and Lebanon), assumed central bank functions and became the bank of currency issue, in addition to its commercial operations.
 Syria joined the International Monetary Fund (IMF) on April 10, 1947 and fixed the exchange rate at £S 2.19 to US$1.

 The law to establish the Central Bank of Syria was passed in 1953, but the bank did not operate until 1956.
 Its functions included issuing notes, controlling the money supply, acting as fiscal agent for the government, and controlling credit and commercial banks.
 It was also to act as the country's development bank until specialized banks were established for various sectors.
 The Central Bank had considerable discretionary powers over the banking system but was itself responsible to and under the control of the Council on Money and Credit, a policy group of high-ranking officials.

 After the 1956 Suez War, French and British banking interests were seized as enemy assets.
 In 1958, and after the union with Egypt, the state began to Arabize the commercial banking system and in 1961 implemented a policy of limited nationalization.

 In 1966, the state nationalised all commercial banking, merging all existing commercial banks into a single consolidated Commercial Bank of Syria.
 The government also created specialized banks to promote economic development.